tashado/deep-learning-challenge/README.md

     - Changed classification bins from 500 to 1000
     - Neurons change (16 to 100 for the 1st hidden layer, 4 to 50 for the 2nd hidden layer)
     - EPOCHS change from 25 to 150.

+# Summary
+In conclusion, optimisation techniques failed to increase the model's intial 72.43% accuracy score to the desired 75%.
+After atteps to change bins, neurons and EPOCHs, there were only small improvements to the accuracy score - a final 72.73%.

+USe of a random forest algorithm may improve reuslts as it's robust against overgitting and to outliers and non-linear data, while also running efficiently on large databases.